gmh5225/raminspect/README.md

 # raminspect

 A crate that allows for finding, replacing, and now in v0.3.0, even creating extra arbitrary memory in an arbitrary process on a Linux system.
-It also allows for the injection of arbitrary shellcode running in the processes' context.
+It also provides functions for the injection of arbitrary shellcode running in the processes' context.
 Essentially it's a library designed to make low-level hacking of a process easier.
 All of this requires root privileges, for obvious reasons.

 ## Demonstration of Functionality